DuyDesmond/Multidisciplinary-Project_Group14/README.md

 ## Getting Started
 ### Prerequisites

-Before you proceed, ensure that you have Python 3.8 installed with these libraries:
+Before you proceed, ensure that you have Python 3.11 installed with these libraries:

 - adafruit-io
 - tensorflow
 - keras
-- Pillow
 - opencv-python
 - pyserial
 - pushbullet.py